TRC Turf Ground

-TRC Turf Ground is an association football stadium located in Srinagar, Jammu and Kashmir, India.
+TRC Turf Ground is a football stadium located in Srinagar, in Jammu and Kashmir, India.
 Owned by Jammu & Kashmir Football Association, It is currently the home ground of Real Kashmir and most JKFA Professional League teams.

 History

 The stadium was made at the cost of 4.5 crore (45 million) rupees and unveiled in September 2014 by then Chief Minister, Omar Abdullah.
 In 2017, the government and sports minister Imran Raza Ansari approved high mast flood lighting system to allow night matches.